LSDOlab/lsdo_rotor/README.md

 # lsdo_rotor

-This is a low-fidelity rotor analysis and design tool based one blade element momentum theory, developed by the LSDO lab.
-Please following these instructions on installation and proper usage.
+This is a low-fidelity rotor analysis and design tool based on blade element momentum theory, developed by the LSDO lab.
+Please follow these instructions on installation and proper usage.

 # Installation